 5. Retaining skilled employees

-There's a need to accelerate retention of valuable employees as large number of skilled employees emigrate to other developed countries.
+There's a need to accelerate the retention of valuable employees as a large number of skilled employees emigrate to other developed countries.
 Employees pursuing temporary work in the industries have significantly contributed to this growth.
-Adoption of new-age technology as an employment control mechanism might play a greater role in safeguarding the employee retention rates.
+It's essential for HR in Fiji to adopt new-age technology as an employment control mechanism as it might play a greater role in safeguarding employee retention rates.

 6. Al & Analytics